JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-I went to the Computer Center, bought the cassette verison of *Megalegs* and they put it in a plain brown paper bag for me.
+I went to the Computer Center, bought the cassette version of *Megalegs* and they put it in a plain brown paper bag for me.

 I was excited all the way home on the subway and would peek inside the brown paper bag every now and then to just look at the game.